kanishchugh/kanishchugh/README.md

 ## About 👋

-I am currently persuing B.Tech(IT) from Inderprastha Engineering College which is affiliated by Dr A.P.J.
+I am currently persuing B.Tech(ECE) from Inderprastha Engineering College which is affiliated by Dr A.P.J.
 Abdul Kalam Technical University (AKTU) formerly known as Uttar Pradesh Technical University (UPTU).
 I am an aspiring Machine Learning Engineer.
 Apart from Machine Learning , I am also skilled in building IoT applications.
 I am greatly interested in Data Science and Machine Learning as well as Robotics.
 I am enthusiastically looking forward to contribute to open source projects through Github.

 - 🔭 I’m currently working on portfolio